jeanjeanjeana/EclipseJavaProject/Git_Command_Lines_Guide.md

 Command Line | Utility
 ------------ | -------------
-git add + ìfile nameî | Add to index (need to use this command line to commit) git add . | Add all the files in the index git commit ñm + ìcommit descriptionî | Commit with message git commit ñam + ìcommit descriptionî | Commit and add to index (if file has just been modified) git revert + sha code of commit | Create a new commit instead of the previous one git commit -- amend ñm ìnew messageî | Change message of last commit (only if commit isnít pushed) git resert --hard | Delete all the non-committed modification git clone  + link from github | (SSH or HTTPS link) Copy an already existing repository to your computer git push + origin master | Synchronize (send) your local modification with you online master branch
+git add + ‚Äúfile name‚Äù | Add to index (need to use this command line to commit) git add . | Add all the files in the index git commit ‚Äìm + ‚Äúcommit description‚Äù | Commit with message git commit ‚Äìam + ‚Äúcommit description‚Äù | Commit and add to index (if file has just been modified) git revert + sha code of commit | Create a new commit instead of the previous one git commit -- amend ‚Äìm ‚Äúnew message‚Äù | Change message of last commit (only if commit isn‚Äôt pushed) git resert --hard | Delete all the non-committed modification git clone  + link from github | (SSH or HTTPS link) Copy an already existing repository to your computer git push + origin master | Synchronize (send) your local modification with you online master branch